This post may contain affiliate links.

 ingredients for air fryer falafel

-• Chickpeas (also called garbanzo beans): Air Fryer Falafel is made with dried chickpeas, not canned chickpeas.
+• Chickpeas (also called garbanzo beans): For this Air Fryer Falafel I recommend using dried chickpeas, not canned chickpeas.
 Dried chickpeas will give the falafel a better and crisper texture because they’ll be less wet than canned chickpeas.
+If you’re looking for a recipe to that uses canned chickpeas my Sweet Potato Falafel is a great choice!

 • Herbs: I use a mix of parsley and cilantro, but you can use any herbs you love.
 Make sure to use fresh herbs here, not dried herbs.